hydrusnetwork/hydrus/docs/getting_started_downloading.md

 ## Logins

 The client now supports a flexible (but slightly prototype and ugly) login system.
 It can handle simple sites and is as [completely user-customisable as the downloader system](downloader_login.md).
-The client starts with multiple login scripts by default, which you can review under _network->downloaders->manage logins_:
+The client starts with multiple login scripts by default, which you can review under _network->logins->manage logins_:

 ![](images/manage_logins.png)